ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 ### PIM improvement

-You can now retrieve Customer Group by implementing `Ibexa\Contracts\ProductCatalog\CustomerGroupResolverInterface` interface and tagging it with `ibexa.product_catalog.customer_group.resolver`.
+You can now retrieve Customer Group by implementing the `Ibexa\Contracts\ProductCatalog\CustomerGroupResolverInterface` interface and tagging it with `ibexa.product_catalog.customer_group.resolver`.